phreborn/MLCAF/Tutorial/WritingCustomObservables.md

 The wizard will ask a couple of questions that we answer as follows
 ```
+Please enter the path to the package you want to create an observable for (default: CAFExample): CAFExample
 What is the name of the observable you would like to create?
 MjjMaxObservable
 Please specify the type of observable, choose  from {Event,Tree,<empty>}: Event
 Do you want to create a vector observable that can return multiple values? (y/N) N